 When companies splash out huge amounts of cash on infrastructure and equipment, they need to recoup it from somewhere.
 By offering you a free, unlimited service, they have reduced their main source of potential revenue to zero.

 This means that they will lose money not just on their investment but operate at an ongoing deficit.
 To offset this, those companies need to earn money from another source.
 Some of the ways they can earn money are by inserting ads or even selling your data.

-There is also a chance that free VPN service providers make use of your bandwidth to ‘piggyback’ other users’ connections, saving them cost but eating up your bandwidth.
+There is also a chance that free VPN service providers use your bandwidth to ‘piggyback’ other users’ connections, saving them cost but eating up your bandwidth.

 One possible example of this would be ThunderVPN.
-We’ve reviewed this service before and found much to be desired in their operations.
-Not only does the company make a ton of false claims, but it liberally copies content from other sources and releases as little information about the company behind it as possible.
-These are all big red flags that should warn users to stay away from the service.
+We've reviewed this service before and found much to be desired in their operations.
+Not only does the company make many false claims, but it liberally copies content from other sources and releases as little information about the company behind it as possible.
+These are all big red flags that should warn users to avoid the service.

 Always be cautious of any VPN provider that claims ‘free, unlimited’ services.

 Limited Free VPNs

-You will also find many other VPN service providers that offer you limited access to their service for free.
+You will also find many other VPN service providers offering you limited free access to their service.
 These usually don’t charge you fees but impose crippling restrictions that will ultimately limit the usefulness of the freebie.

 They also can be used as a sort of ‘sandbox’ which allows users who are new to VPN services to experiment and discover their own needs.
-There are some legitimately decent VPN providers who work this sales model.
+Some legitimately decent VPN providers work this sales model.

 What do the Experts Think About Free VPNs?

 We asked Larry Trowell, Principal Consultant at Synopsys, for his opinion on free VPN services, and what he said was sobering;

 “The injection of ads and the sale of private data are points in which these free services may not obscure their user's identities.
-Many free VPN applications may not be actively, intentionally collecting your information.
+Many free VPN applications may not be actively or intentionally collecting your information.